 (f) There is no real acquaintance with Paul’s letters in the book of Acts.
 The author of Acts does not refer to or seem to be well acquainted with Paul’s many letters.
 Thus Acts must have been written before Paul’s letters became widely circulated.
 That favors a date as early as possible for Acts, since the later it is dated, the harder it becomes to explain why the author does not know of Paul’s letters.

 These six lines of evidence combine to present a powerful case that Acts was written before A.D.
-64. Since Luke wrote his gospel before he wrote Acts (Acts is a continuation of the gospel), the gospel of Luke must have been written around A. D. 57 or the very early sixties.
+64. (This evidence is both compelling and authoritative, and as far as I know, has not been refuted convincingly by any reputable scholar.)
+Since Luke wrote his gospel before he wrote Acts (Acts is a continuation of the gospel), the gospel of Luke must have been written around A. D. 57 or the very early sixties.
 This is a conclusion of tremendous importance, for it means the gospel of Luke was written just about the same time as Paul’s first letter to the Corinthians (A.D.
 55).
 Luke therefore ought to be regarded just as historically reliable as Paul.

 But more than that: since one of the sources used by Luke in writing his gospel was probably Mark’s gospel, this means Mark was written even earlier than Luke.
 Robinson suggests a date of A. D. 45 for Mark.
 And of course, Mark’s sources then go even further back.
 When we remember that Jesus died in A.D.
 30, we begin to see how hopeless the legend hypothesis is.
 According to Professor Sherwin-White, generations are required for legends to prevail over historical facts.
 But we are talking about less than fifteen to thirty years.
 Remember, we are not talking about deliberate lies; we are talking about legends.
 It is unreasonable to charge Luke or his sources with being liars.